WWF-International/browser-support-wwf-uk/README.md

 WWF UK uses a tiered browser support model.
 This document gives details of which browsers should be supported and to what level.

-This was last looked at on 19 April, using data from 1 January to 31 March 2017 on all WWF UK websites.
-It will be updated at the start of July using the previous quarter's information.
+This was last looked at on 29 September, using data from 1 June to 29 September 2017 on all WWF UK websites.
+It will be updated at the start of January 2018 using the previous quarter's information.

 # Expectations

 ## Build to be compatible with as many browsers as possible
 We build with the understanding that [websites don't have to look exactly the same in every browser](http://dowebsitesneedtolookexactlythesameineverybrowser.com), but that they should look as similar as possible.

 It's worth explicitly mentioning that this covers everything on a website: HTML, CSS, and JavaScript.

 We have two levels of browser support.
 These categories are based on what browser numbers we see visiting all of WWF-UK's websites.